vearnfi/config/README.md

-# config
+# @vearnfi/config

-Repository containing list of contract addresses associated to the vearn.finance protocol for each chain.
+Repository containing a list of contract addresses associated with the vearn.finance protocol for each chain.